Team

 Jean-Philippe Tremblay studied viola, composition and conducting at the Conservatoire de Musique du Québec à Chicoutimi, at the Université de Montréal, the Royal Academy of Music in London, the Pierre Monteux School, and at the Tanglewood Music Center.

-Artistic and pedagogy coordinator
+Artistic and educational coordinator

 Chris Lawson